ITEA is the Eureka Cluster on software innovation

 MODRIO impact story

-Smart engineering · 12 December 2019
+Smart Engineering · 12 December 2019

 Cyber-physical systems (CPS) are very large systems that not only involve a large number of stakeholders but are safety critical and have significant impact on the economy and the environment as well.
 This makes tools for the safe and efficient design and operation of such systems imperative.
 The ITEA project MODRIO, which ran from 2012 to 2016, was set up to extend modelling and simulation tools based on open standards (Modelica and FMI) from system design to system operation.
 The main technological ambition of the project was to provide an integrated modelling and simulation framework able to efficiently specify, design and operate CPS.
 To that end, new ideas were developed to address the complete engineering lifecycle, from preliminary design to operation and maintenance.